grunwaldlab/effectR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTE;s

-* This is an update

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are currently no downstream dependencies for this package

 ---

-* I have run R CMD check on the NUMBER downstream dependencies.
-  (Summary at ...).

-* FAILURE SUMMARY

-* All revdep maintainers were notified of the release on RELEASE DATE.
+* This is an update